Culhane/vakzz.github.io/_posts/2017-07-10-pyzzeria---polictf-2017.markdown

 ![Pizza oven page][order]

-The oven allows us to enter in an order code and recieve the details for our pizza
+The oven allows us to enter in an order code and receive the details for our pizza

 ![Pizza ready page][oven]

-When submitting a pizza, we recieve a `pyzza` cookie that is a large hex string like
+When submitting a pizza, we receive a `pyzza` cookie that is a large hex string like
 {% highlight text %}
 pyzza=4d3a59334235656e7068625746795a32686c636d6c30595170516558703659553168636d646f5a584a706447454b6344414b4b464d6e5a57497a5a54453259545a69595751324d7a59334e57497a5a546b3359544a694e5455304d6a45334e6d456e436e4178436b6b784d4170544a334270626d5668634842735a53634b6344494b6448417a436c4a774e416f753a34626636663763303130306563646462646661353735386462653234666533633734363932363939643536343339326465386362336438643638336131646332
 {% endhighlight %}